TurgudValiyev2002/BIDIMBA/README.md

 # BIDIMBA

 **BIDIMBA** is a query-aware, extractive **context compression** framework for large language models (LLMs).
 Given a user query and its associated context, it selects relevant context units within a token budget **before the downstream LLM performs inference**.
 The framework uses LLM-generated supervision, a domain-adapted shared ModernBERT encoder, and a bidirectional Mamba scorer to estimate the importance of each unit.
-A protected hybrid selector retains complete units and restores their original order to form the compressed context.
+A protected hybrid selector retains complete units by considering both importance scores and token lengths.
+Finally, it restores their original order to form the compressed context.
 The project is under active development, with code, experiment configurations, and model checkpoints planned for progressive release; the estimated release is **October 2026**.

 ## Overview